 Economics And Business

-This section covers news on the U.S. economy, the nation’s debt, changes in policies affecting interest rates, inflation, and unemployment rates.
-Updates on U.S. foreign trade, international trade, transnational trade deals, and ratification of economic treaties and sanctions will be further addressed.
+The Economics and Business Section of IR Insider publishes breaking news reports and analysis regarding developments relating to the U.S. Economy.
+Topics covered in the Science and Technology Section may include the U.S. national debt, changes in policies affecting interest rates, inflation, and unemployment rates.
+Updates on U.S. foreign trade, international trade, transnational trade deals, and ratification of economic treaties and sanctions may be further addressed.
 Additionally, news and data on world financial markets and leading banking institutions will be discussed.
-Our writers Angie Lin, Shraman Sen, and Audrey Ren produce weekly.
-Our section editor is Emma Zhang.
+Our writers Shraman Sen, Angie Lin, Audrey Ren produce weekly.
+Our section editor is Ritika Pathak.

 Once spreading across the globe with command-and-conquer rapaciousness, Uber, in recent years, is on the journey of executing broad retrenchment in Asia’s major ride-hailing markets.
 After being bailed out in Russia in 2017 and selling off its operations in China in 2016, the ride-hailing startup announced that it has sold its business in eight countries across Southeast Asia to Grab, a rival based in Singapore.